Light-Induced Topological Phase Transitions and Anomalous Thermal Transport in d-Wave Altermagnets: Conclusion

 Crucially, thermal Hall and Nernst measurements are established as definitive experimental probes of altermagnetic order, even in regimes where charge transport signals may be misleading, due to the total absence of anomalous transport in AFMs under LPL, in sharp contrast to AMs.

-With obvious implications for spin caloritronics and the identification of altermagnetic phases in developing quantum materials, these findings establish Floquet engineering of altermagnetic topological insulators as a potential platform for regulating thermal and spin transport.
+With direct implications for spin caloritronics and the optical identification of altermagnetic order in quantum materials, these findings establish Floquet engineering of altermagnetic topological insulators as a viable platform for all-optical control of thermal and spin transport.
+The model parameters used throughout satisfy the QSH condition $|m| < |b|(1+t_a^2)$ and define a symmetry-allowed minimal-model regime close to the topological phase boundary.
+While an intrinsic QSH phase in a monolayer altermagnetic compound has not yet been confirmed experimentally, MnTe-based heterostructures, strained RuO$_2$ thin films, and artificial moir\'{e} or cold-atom lattices represent promising candidate platforms where the conditions of our model may be realized and the predicted effects may be tested.

+The present work also extends the rapidly growing field of externally controlled Berry-curvature transport to the setting of Floquet-engineered altermagnetic systems.
+Recent studies have shown that Berry-curvature-related Hall and spin-dependent responses in low-dimensional materials and compensated magnetic systems can be tuned by strain, electric fields, and heterostructure geometry~\cite{chen2025strain, shen2026dual}.
+Our results demonstrate that linearly polarized light provides an analogous and complementary all-optical control knob in the altermagnetic setting, with the additional advantage that the polarization angle directly encodes the $d$-wave symmetry of the altermagnetic order parameter through the nodal structure of all anomalous transport coefficients.